quartzdesk/quartzdesk-executor/README.md

 This job supports the following job data map parameters:

-*jdbcDriver* – the fully-qualified class name of the JDBC driver to use.
+`jdbcDriver`: the fully-qualified class name of the JDBC driver to use.
 The driver must be on the QE application's classpath.

-*jdbcUsername* – a JDBC username.
+`jdbcUsername`: a JDBC username.

-*jdbcPassword* – a JDBC password.
+`jdbcPassword`: a JDBC password.

-*jdbcUrl* – a JDBC URL pointing to the target database.
+`jdbcUrl`: a JDBC URL pointing to the target database.

-*sqlQuery* – the SQL query to execute.
+`sqlQuery`: the SQL query to execute.

 ## com.quartzdesk.executor.core.job.ExternalQuartzJobExecutorJob